aryn-ai/sycamore/docs/source/sycamore/transforms/merge.md

 ### Greedy Section Merger

-The `GreedySectionMerger` behaves similarly to the `GreedyTextElementMerger` in that is takes a tokenizer and token limit, and merges elements greedily, stopping before the token limit.
-The `GreedySectionMerger` adds to this by also starting new elements at section headers, and handling images and tables more gracefully.
+I'm a little confused by this explanation.
+I might say: Like the `GreedyTextElementMerger`, the `GreedySectionMerger` takes a tokenizer and token limit, and merges elements greedily, stopping before the token limit.
+However, the `GreedySectionMerger` also has additional heuristic rules.

 Use it in much the same way as the text element merger: